QubesOS/qubes-doc/configuration/config-files.md

     /rw/config/qubes-firewall-user-script
     ~~~

--   (R3.2 only) `/rw/config/qubes-firewall-user-script` - script runs in ProxyVM/AppVM with `qvm-features <vmname> qubes-firewall true` after each firewall update.
+-   (R3.2 only) `/rw/config/qubes-firewall-user-script` - script runs in ProxyVM (or AppVM with `qubes-firewall` service enabled) after each firewall update.
     Good place to write own custom firewall rules.

 -   `/rw/config/suspend-module-blacklist` - list of modules (one per line) to be unloaded before system goes to sleep.